WebberZone/add-to-all/readme.txt

 * Limited support for Google Adsense code
 * Support for PHP code
 * Sidebar widgets
-* Support for Wibiya
 * Support for Infolinks
 * Support for Text Link Ads

-If you would like a feature to be added, or if you already have the code for the feature, you can let me know by <a href="http://wordpress.org/tags/add-to-all?forum_id=10">posting in this forum</a>.
+If you would like a feature to be added, or if you already have the code for the feature, you can let me know by <a href="http://wordpress.org/support/plugin/add-to-all">posting in this forum</a>.